-- Hold down the Command key to lock the pan angle and drag the pointer across the center of the position control. - Press the Down Arrow key to decrease the tilt angle until it becomes negative.
-(Hold down the Shift key while pressing the Down Arrow key to increase the steps.) - Control-click the position control and choose Flip Tilt.
+- Hold down the Command key to lock the pan angle and drag the pointer across the center of the position control. - Press the Down or Up Arrow key to change the tilt angle until its sign changes.
+(You can hold down the Shift key to increase the steps.) - Control-click the position control and choose Flip Tilt.
 This will reverse the sign of the tilt angle.